-- DSO-Designated School Offical is the school administrator responsible for issuing I-20s and advising F-1 students.
-At Trident Technical College the International Admissions Cooordinator and the Director of Admissions are DSOs.
+- DSO-Designated School Official is the school administrator responsible for issuing I-20s and advising F-1 students.
+At Trident Technical College the International Admissions Coordinator and the Director of Admissions are DSOs.
 As an F-1 student you must regularly communicate with the International Admissions Coordinator to ensure you maintain legal status while in the U.S.

 Steps to Becoming an F-1 Student

 - Submit complete application packet to Trident Technical College, meet all admission requirements and be accepted by TTC.

 - Furnish proof of sufficient funding to the school and submit required tuition deposit.

 - When a school accepts a non-immigrant applicant, it issues a Form I-20 for initial attendance.
 Prospective non-immigrant students may apply to more than one SEVP-certified school but must choose one and use the Form I-20 from that school when applying for a visa.

 - After receiving the Form I-20, the prospective non-immigrant student must pay the SEVIS I-901 fee.

 - The prospective non-immigrant student must then obtain a student visa from an embassy or consulate abroad or, if from a visa-exempt country such as Canada or Bermuda, apply for admittance at a U.S. Port of Entry (POE).